-Learn how to carve apples and transform them into irresistibly spooky shrunken heads (right before your eyes) with this DIY Halloween project for tweens.
-This fun fall project is sponsored by Marzetti.
+INSIDE: Learn how to carve shrunken apple heads.
+Start with a fresh apple and watch them transform them into irresistibly spooky shrunken heads right before your eyes with this DIY Halloween project for tweens & teens.

 The air is crisp and fall has officially arrived.

 I’m so excited to celebrate the autumn season with my family, but holiday traditions with tweens can be a delicate balance.
 They’re at a point where they’ve outgrown most kids’ Halloween crafts on Pinterest, yet they’re still excited to CREATE.

 Has your tween outgrown some of your favorite autumn traditions, too?
 You’re going to love this project—and some of the unexpected perks that come with it!